 - Make the donation process simple with online forms embedded directly on your website.

-The nicer your website, the more volunteers will interact with it.
-That’s why creating a user-friendly website that offers your audience everything they are looking for will increase your online presence in the long run.
+The clearer your website communicates, the more volunteers will interact with it.
+A user-friendly website that offers your audience everything they are looking for increases your online presence in the long run.

-Luckily, there are so many nonprofits already using these tactics on their websites, it helps to look around and take inspiration from other nonprofits websites to get you started on the right path.
+Luckily, there are so many nonprofits already using these tactics on their websites.
+It helps to look around and take inspiration from other nonprofit websites to get you started on the right path.

-The power of storytelling is one of the greatest strategies to harness to gain more support toward your cause and mission.
-Consider that your volunteers likely understand how their time and effort helps towards making a difference.
-But they might not know about all the initiatives and programs your organization offers your community!.
+The importance of storytelling is one of the greatest strategies to draw people toward your cause and mission.
+Consider that your volunteers likely understand how their time and effort help make a difference.
+But they might not know about all the initiatives and programs your organization offers your community!

-That where storytelling can come in handy to fill the gaps and inspire more people to take action.
-Whether it’s a monthly impact story sent out through email or a simple weekly social media post that informs supporters of your impact, the more stories you tell, the more volunteers it will reach.
+That is where storytelling can fill the gaps and inspire more people to take action.
+Whether it’s a monthly email or a weekly social media post—the more stories you tell, the more volunteers you will reach.

-People want to know what exactly their money will do toward a cause, and being transparent about how it helps goes a long way in motivating volunteers to take the step to donate to your cause.
+People want to know how their money impacts a cause—and being transparent helps goes a long way toward motivating volunteers to take the next step in their supporter journey.

-More and more businesses are adopting corporate social responsibility initiatives which offers nonprofit organizations a great opportunity to partner with businesses for both fundraising and corporate volunteering programs.
+More businesses are adopting social responsibility initiatives which offer nonprofits a great opportunity to partner with businesses for both fundraising and corporate volunteering programs.

-Many corporations set targets like annual donation goals and a total number of corporate volunteer hours serviced as a part of their annual goals.
+Many corporations set targets like annual donations and corporate volunteer hours served as a part of their annual goals.
 This provides you the opportunity to bring in extra support through corporate gift matching and corporate volunteerism efforts.
 It also creates a natural space for turning volunteers into donors.

 Consider the following statistics:

-- 84% of people are more likely to donate to your organization in the first place if their gift will be matched.
+- 84% of people are more likely to donate to your organization in the first place if their gift is matched.

 - 1 in 3 indicate that they would contribute a larger donation if their gift is match eligible.

-As you can see, corporate giving is a great opportunity to bring in more donations from corporate donors and volunteers alike.
-If you can turn a corporate volunteer into a donor, even better!
+As you can see, corporate giving is a great opportunity to bring in more investment from corporate donors and volunteers alike.
+If you are intentional about nurturing and turning volunteers into donors, even better!

 The better experience your donors and volunteers have with your organization, the more long-term support they will give.
 That’s why investing in the right tools to ensure an optimal experience is essential to encouraging more commitment and increasing donations.